Feirbrand/forgeos-public/architectural-frameworks/ray-framework-v2/ray_integration.md

 ## Overview

-RAY v2.1 integrates with the complete ForgeOS ecosystem to create a unified cognitive physiology defense.
+RAY v2.1 integrates with the complete Synoetic OS ecosystem to create a unified cognitive physiology defense.
 This guide covers integration patterns for:

 - **URA v1.5+** - Schema of Memory anchoring
 - **FCE v3.6+** - Context compression